-> RLSA is so exciting because an advertiser can set bids, create ads, or select keywords that align the previous user’s behavior.
-Remarketing lists for search ads uses remarketing lists to enable these behavior-based customizations.
+RLSA is so exciting because an advertiser can set bids, create ads, or select keywords that align the previous user’s behaviour.
+Remarketing lists for search ads use remarketing lists to enable these behaviour-based customizations.

-Check out this great Youtube Webinar from Google AdWords that covers, in detail, how to launch a RLSA campaign.
+Check out this great Youtube Webinar from Google AdWords that covers, in detail, how to launch an RLSA campaign.

 RLSA leverages the fact that you, as an advertiser, know one crucial detail: this user has expressed interest in a product on our website.
-Below are several tips to improving a RLSA campaign:
+Below are several tips for improving an RLSA campaign:

-# Use data.
-As always, it is important to capture and analyze data gained from any ad campaign.
+- Use data.
+As always, it is important to capture and analyse data gained from any ad campaign.
 This is especially important when it comes to RLSA campaigns as there are generally higher conversion rates.
 You need to be a position to raise or lower bids based on the audience performance so data is a vital component.

 RLSA is a powerful embellishment to the AdWords platform and gives you much more ability to focus on the needs and intent of the user much more – it opens the door to custom landing pages, customer offers, custom bids and, generally, more control.